-Jeff Friday is in his third season as Bengals assistant strength and conditioning coach.
-He is in his 15th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.
+Jeff Friday is in his fifth season as Bengals assistant strength and conditioning coach.
+He is in his 17th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.

 His tenure with the Ravens included a Super Bowl championship in the 2000 season, when he was named Professional Strength and Conditioning Coach of the Year by a national vote of his peers.

-In Cincinnati, Friday is reunited with Chip Morton, Bengals head strength and conditioning coach since 2003.
-Morton worked in Baltimore as an assistant under Friday from 1999-2001.
+In Cincinnati, Friday has been reunited with Chip Morton, Bengals head strength and conditioning coach since 2003.
+In Baltimore, Morton worked as an assistant under Friday from 1999-2001.

 “Jeff has proven his ability at the NFL level and we are fortunate to have him on board,” Morton said.
 “He knows how to manage and direct players.
 I’ve known Jeff since the mid-’90s and I have all the respect in the world for how he does the job.”